gemacjr/jump.ios/JREngage/README.phonegap.txt

   "code":"103"
 }

-To parse the error code based on its type, do something as follows:
+To parse the error code based on its type, do as follows:
     var code = errorDictionary.code;

     if (code == jrEngage.JRUrlError) {